Frederick J. Loudin

+A talented baritone with a good voice he initially joined the Fisk Jubilee Singers.
 His commanding presence and ambitious personality caused him to emerge as an unofficial spokesperson during the four years he toured with them.
 He later became internationally famous as the leader of his own brand of Jubilee Singers, the Loudin Jubilee Singers, who toured internationally.

-Frederick is credited for inventing the Keyring.
+Frederick is credited for inventing the keychain.

 Background & Education

 Loudin was born to free parents in Charlestown, Ohio, circa 1836.
 His parents moved to rural Ohio from Burlington, VT to be farmers, but when they learned that, although they had made regular financial contributions to Hiram College, their son would not be allowed to enter their preparatory program, they promptly removed their children from the local school and enrolled them in school in Ravenna, Ohio.

 Frederick excelled in his studies and was therefore eligible for a privileged seat in the class.
 Many White parents took umbrage with this occurrence and pulled their children out of school, rather than have a "Negro" sit in a seat of honor they felt their children deserved based on skin color, rather than merit.

 Loudin continued to show promise as a strong student and in his late teens began apprenticing for a printer.
-When asked to take over the literary department of the abolitionist newspaper for which he worked, Loudin elected to remain a compositer since he did not fully share the views of the paper's editor.
+When asked to take over the literary department of the abolitionist newspaper for which he worked, Loudin elected to remain a compositor since he did not fully share the views of the paper's editor.
 Discouraged when he discovered that other white printers were unwilling to do business with him, Loudin gave up printing altogether.